Text2Motion: From Natural Language Instructions to Feasible Plans: Introduction

-We propose Text2Motion, a language-based planning framework that interfaces an LLM with a library of learned skill policies and a policy sequence optimizer~\cite{taps-2022} to solve geometrically complex sequential manipulation tasks (Fig.~\ref{fig:teaser}).
-Our contributions are two-fold: (i) an integrated search algorithm which interleaves LLM task planning with policy sequence optimization to construct geometrically feasible plans for tasks not seen by the skill policies during training; and (ii) a plan termination method that infers goal states from a natural language instruction to verify the completion of plans.
-We find that our integrated method achieves a success rate of 64\% on a suite of challenging table top manipulation tasks, while prior language-based planning methods achieve a 13\% success rate.
+We propose \ttm{}, a language-based planning framework that interfaces an LLM with a library of learned skills and a geometric feasibility planner~\cite{taps-2022} to solve complex sequential manipulation tasks (Figure~\ref{fig:teaser}).
+Our contributions are two-fold: (i) a hybrid LLM planner that synergistically integrates shooting-based and search-based planning strategies to construct geometrically feasible plans for tasks not seen by the skills during training; and (ii) a plan termination method that infers goal states from a natural language instruction to verify the completion of plans before executing them.
+We find that our planner achieves a success rate of 82\% on a suite of challenging table top manipulation tasks, while prior language-based planning methods achieve a 13\% success rate.

-Text2Motion is inspired by traditional TAMP methods, but solves sequential manipulation tasks with a drastically different approach.
-An LLM is used instead of a symbolic planner.
-Value functions and uncertainty quantification determine the feasibility of skills and implicitly serve as preconditions, while learned dynamics models implicitly provide post-conditions.
-Text2Motion \textit{predicts} symbolic goals from language instructions instead of \textit{receiving} them, and uses dynamics models and skill policies in place of simulation and subroutines.